 - One portion of Summon Night Swordscraft Story 2 involves you needing to get past a monster to progress, however he won't let someone without sex appeal go through.
 A character named Bryon ends up dressing as a woman to try and convince the monster to let him through.

 - The Legend of Zelda: Breath of the Wild has Gerudo Town, a town where only women are allowed to visit.
 To get inside, Link has to dress up in the same garb as the Gerudos.
 The person who sells him the clothes finds Link very adorable after the clothing change and it helps that Link is already a pretty boy by default.

-- In Castlevania RPG, Alec has several times disguised.
-When he disguises to infiltrate the Ranger's Guild castle with Jennifer and Cassandra Belmont, they're captured because the latter doesn't look female enough.
+- In Castlevania RPG, Alec has disguised himself several times.
+When he tries to infiltrate the Ranger's Guild castle with Jennifer and Cassandra Belmont, they're captured because the latter doesn't look female enough.

 - In Divine Bells, Hong-Ryeong dresses as a maid at one point to avoid detection while sneaking around his palace.